rpunnorath/test_python/README.md

 •	Putting test data in .json file and move them to aws/s3 bucket or dynamic loading
 •	Automation for api functionality is not added as of now but can be a great addition as the api tests runs faster and hence reduces the time taken by UI tests and their timeouts.
 UI tests, depending on how fast the browser loads and detects locator, can sometimes result in timeouts and will need more maintenance to fix those failures.
 As of now time.sleep, implicit and explicit waits etc. handle that to some extent.

-•	I see that there are a number of test scenarios that can be automated for each of the pages that I worked on.
-Because of time constraints I had to cut short to cover the basic functionality/happy path testing for the scenarios that I need to cover.
-But I did include some negative scenarios using parametrize to demonstrate how we can add some negative tests for test_login.py.
-Every test can have classes for positive and negative scenarios so as to make sure that we cover all the possible functionalities and to ensure they work as expected.

-•	test_browsing_categories.py is hovering over and browsing all the main categories but those categories have multiple links that can be automated to make sure they work as expected.

 •	test_search.py is searching only one item for the test.
 However, it can be parametrized to search for many items.
 It can also be checked for their click function to make sure those items can be browsed, the lists of items are viewable and can perform additional functionalities on it, to name few.
-Additionally, grid, list layout, sorting functionality, top sellers and the filters etc. can also be tested.

 •	test_add_to_cart.py: I have automated the functionality from user’s perspective that they come to site, browse and then add item to cart for checkout.
-It can also be automated as they sign in, browse and checkout.
-A few more items from multiple images and links can be automated to verify that they can be added to cart.

 •	Cart has additional functionalities like add count, delete count etc. which I verified.
 This can be designed as a test on its own to make sure each item’s price varies when we add or delete or modify.
 The shipping tab can have additional tests to make sure that it verifies the shipping charge, type etc. The address tab can also be tested to verify adding of new addresses/update etc.

-•	The payment tab can have multiple tests to cover different payment methods.

 •	I have covered all the tests with their main functionalities, however there are areas that can improve the test coverage and design lot more scenarios as I mentioned above.

-In summary, there are a number of pages like contact, header, footer links and my account functions and many more that can be automated when needed.

 ## Test results: